A skillful poet and singer/songwriter

 statements and implicit attitudes are easily acceptable for everyone.
 Part of my

-”inspiration” grows out of a precarious balance between Cohen's
+”inspiration” grew out of a precarious balance between Cohen's

 crossing over into the questionable and his basic humility and